chipsalliance/fpga-interchange-schema/docs/device_resources.md

 To reduce data duplication in the device schema, both tiles and sites have a type.
 Most of the definition of the tile and site is in the type rather than repeated at each instance.
-This does cause some more complicated indirection, so the following section provides some additional explaination here.
+This does cause some more complicated indirection, so the following section provides some additional explanation here.

 #### Sites, site types and alternative site types